The University Alcohol Policies are intended to guide practices relating to alcohol use in order to achieve the following:

 Violations of University Alcohol Policy will be strictly enforced.

 - On campus, the Police Department exercises normal police powers in enforcing state laws regarding alcoholic beverages.
 Violators may be referred to the District Attorney for prosecution (See attached State Laws regarding the use of alcoholic beverages).
 In addition to requesting prosecution under appropriate laws, the University may impose its own sanctions on the students.

-- Violation of the University Alcohol Policy will be referred to the Judicial Affairs Officer.
+- Violation of the University Alcohol Policy will be referred to the Community Responsibility and Student Conduct Officer.